EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Log-Periodic Antenna (LPDA)
 ![Log-Periodic Antenna (LPDA)](Types_of_Antenna/Log-Periodic-Antenna-(LPDA).jpg)
-Figure 1.5: Fabricated Log-Periodic Dipole Array (LPDA).
+*Figure 1.31: Fabricated Log-Periodic Dipole Array (LPDA).
 This wideband radiator utilizes logarithmic scaling of element lengths and spacings to achieve frequency-independent performance.
 It is a critical model for analyzing broadband impedance matching and end-fire directional propagation across multiple octaves.*

 #### Theory & Function
 While most antennas are designed to work perfectly at one specific frequency, the Log-Periodic antenna is designed to work over an extremely wide bandwidth.